Ellen DeGeneres tries to get Kevin Hart rehired as Oscars host

 Breaking News Emails

-Ellen DeGeneres revealed to Kevin Hart that she not only wants him to ignore the "haters" and be this year's Oscars host, but went as far as contacting the motion picture academy to help him win back the job.
+Ellen DeGeneres revealed to Kevin Hart that she not only wants him to ignore the "haters" and host next month's Oscars, but went as far as contacting the motion picture academy herself to help him win back the job.

 Hart stepped down from the gig in December in the wake of backlash for homophobic tweets he wrote nearly a decade ago that resurfaced online.

-DeGeneres went on to say that if Hart hosted, he would bring "sophistication, class, hilarity and you growing as a person."
+DeGeneres, herself a two-time host of the Academy Awards, went on to say that if Hart was the ceremony's emcee, he would bring "sophistication, class, hilarity and you growing as a person."

-The Academy of Motion Picture Arts and Sciences, which runs the Academy Awards, did not immediately respond to NBC News for comment about the interview.
+The Academy of Motion Picture Arts and Sciences, which runs the Academy Awards, did not immediately respond to NBC News for comment about who would host.

 But Hart told DeGeneres he would reevaluate whether he would take the job again and that she "put a lot of things on my mind."